sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cert-auth/cp-mobile-dev-kit-cert-auth.md

 >Make sure you are choosing the right development platform tab above.

-Make sure that you have already completed steps 1 & 2 from [Build Your Mobile Development Kit Client Using MDK SDK](https://developers.sap.com/tutorials/cp-mobile-dev-kit-build-client.html) tutorial.
+Make sure that you have already completed steps 1 & 2 from [Build Your mobile development kit Client Using MDK SDK](https://developers.sap.com/tutorials/cp-mobile-dev-kit-build-client.html) tutorial.

 [OPTION BEGIN [Mac]]